Beetle management from past to present

 - Apply insecticides as a final step prior to house setup.
 Do not disturb the litter (drag, till, smooth) after applying insecticides.

-- Incorporate IGRs (Insect Growth Regulators) into your program.
+- Incorporate IGRs (Insect Growth Regulators) into a program.
 These aid in breaking the life cycle of the beetles.

 - Utilize the MWI Animal Health Entomology Laboratory to detect chemical resistance.

-Other things a producer can do to enhance control on their farm:
+Other things a producer can do to enhance beetle control:

 - Preheat the house prior to the custom applicator treating the houses.
 Preheating gets the beetles more active compared to a cold house.
 This is referring to warming the house prior to insecticide application and is not referring to the preheating required for brooding.